USEPA/AMET/docs/AMET_Users_Guide_v15.md

 -   The two processes (actions) are **database population** and **analysis**.
 Database population refers to the underlying structure of AMET; after the observations and model data are paired in space and time, the pairs are inserted into a database (MySQL).
 Analysis refers to the statistical evaluation of these pairings and their subsequent plotting.

 Practically, a user may be interested in using only one of the fields (either MET or AQ), or may be interested in using both fields.
 That decision is based on the scope of the study.
-The two main software components of AMETv1.4 are **MySQL** (an open-source database software system) and **R** (a free software environment for statistical computing and graphics).
+The two main software components of AMETv1.4+ are **MySQL** (an open-source database software system) and **R** (a free software environment for statistical computing and graphics).
 The previous versions of AMET also utilized **Perl** (an open-source cross-platform programming language), but the **Perl** requirement was removed from AMETv1.3 and beyond in an effort to streamline the tool.

 <a id="AMET_Project"></a>
 1.2 Concept of an AMET “Project”
 ----------------------------

 A central organizing structure for AMET applications is a project.
-A project groups a particular model simulation (specific model, physics, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze that project.
+A project organizes a particular model simulation (specific model, physics, spatial domain, grid scale, etc.) with AMET database tables that correspond to that simulation, the scripts necessary to populate that database, the scripts required to analyze that project and statistical analysis outputs.
 For example, you might have one project for a 2016 12-km continental U.S. simulation, and another project for a 2016 4-km Eastern U.S. simulation.
 A project can be for either MET or AQ, not for both.
 It is essential that you both uniquely and concisely name each project.
-It is recommended that you follow the directory structure when creating new projects, by copying one of the example directories (aqExample, metExample_wrf) provided with the installation and then renaming it to the new project’s name.
-For the MET component the example directory will work for both WRF and MPAS.
+It is recommended that you follow the directory structure when creating new projects, by copying one of the example directories (aqExample, metExample_wrf/mpas/mcip) provided with the installation and then renaming it to the new project’s name.

 <a id="Users_Guide"></a>
 1.3 Organization of This User’s Guide